-- Module Coordinator: Prof Tara Mitchell
+- Module Coordinator: Prof. Alejandra Ramos

 Aims of Module

-a) The first half of this module (weeks 1 -5) introduces students to the theory of consumption and production at an advanced level.
-It also introduces expected utility analysis, this being the standard approach to choice in the face of risk. b)The second half of this module ( weeks 6, 8-10) aims to provide students with a sound knowledge of the basic tools in non-cooperative game theory.
+The first module aims to introduce students to the theory of consumption and production at an advanced level.
+It also introduces expected utility analysis, this being the standard approach to choice under uncertainty.

-- Risk and Uncertainty
+- Preferences and choice